 After high school, Moe moved to Seattle, Washington, to work as a community organizer at El Centro de la Raza.
 El Centro was founded by Moe’s Uncle, Roberto Maestas in 1972 and is one of the most prominent community-based civil-rights organizations in the northwest United States.

 While living in Seattle, Moe put himself through college by working nights as a union factory worker at Stoneway Carton Company.
-Upon graduating from the University of Washington in 1995 where he studied political science and economics, Moe returned home and moved to the wst side to attend the University of New Mexico, School of Law.
-While at UNM Law, he served as President of the Mexican American Law Student Association (MALSA) and co-founded the first ever National Latina/o Law Student Conference (NLLSC) in 1997.
+Rep. Maestas graduated from the University of Washington in 1995 where he studied political economy with renowned economist Dr. Paul T Heyne.
+Moe returned home to attend the University of New Mexico, School of Law graduating in 1998.
+As a student at UNM Law, Moe served as President of the Mexican American Law Student Association (MALSA) and co-founded the first ever National Latina/o Law Student Association (NLLSA) Conference in 1997.

 Moe served as a violent crimes prosecutor for five years as an Assistant District Attorney at the Bernalillo Co.
 District Attorney’s Office.
 He then founded MoeJustice Law which focuses on personal injury law.
 Moe has served on the District Court & Metropolitan Court Judicial Selection Committees

 In the legislature, Moe has focused on economic development, public safety & education.
 As a freshman, Rep Maestas passed legislation to put financial literacy classes in NM high schools and for the passage of New Mexico’s Medical Marijuana legislation.
 In 2013, Rep. Maestas championed the “Breaking Bad” bill which welcomed back the film industry to New Mexico and NM’s model Sex Offender Registration Law.